ZeroLikviz/godot_plugin-neural-network/README.md

 	- MSE
 	- MAE
 	- BCE
-	- CCE   -   don't forget to set activation function of the last layer to softmax using Categorical Crossentropy
+	- CCE   -   don't forget to set activation function of the last layer to softmax when using Categorical Crossentropy
 	- Hinge_loss
 	- Cosine_similarity_loss
 	- LogCosh_loss